MinhManLy/UAV-Data-Acquisition-with-Ground-Telemetry/README.md

 + Microcontroller: Arduino Nano
 + Sensors: IMU (MPU-6050) & Barometric sensor (BMP280)
 + Transmitter & Receiver: 433/868/915MHz Transceivers (nRF905)
-+ Telemetry: LCD2004 displaay with I2C
++ Telemetry: LCD2004 display with I2C

 # Libraries:
 Below is the arduino libraries used in the project: